igorpenhaa/Expense_Divider/README.md

 ## So...
 Let's go Dutch?

 #### Special thanks to:
-[Igor Penha](https://github.com/igorpenhaa), my colleague, who spend hours discussing and coding with me.
+[Bruno Ribeiro](https://github.com/BrunoRiibeiro), my colleague, who spend hours discussing and coding with me.
 [Fabiana Freitas](https://github.com/profaFabianaMendes), our professor at the University.

-*Created by Bruno and Igor in 2022*
+*Created by Igor and Bruno in 2022*